The Data Culture Gap: Q1 2022 State of Data Culture Report

 Maturity, after all, brings awareness of just how tough big-data management truly is.“As awareness about data culture grows, executives and their organizations are learning how hard it is to build a solid foundation for it,” said Satyen Sangani, co-founder and CEO, Alation.

 “Early in the life cycle of this research many either thought they were done or barely acknowledged the problem, whereas today, executives know they have a bigger hill to climb,” he points out.
-Yet embracing a data culture early on is imperitave.
+Yet embracing a data culture early on is imperative.

 “If these organizations fail to recognize the power of data-driven decision making, and don’t fund data and analytics initiatives properly, at best they’ll introduce significant risk to their organizations; at worst, they will be disrupted by competitors that threaten their existence,” Sangani concludes.
 As people come to grasp all the nuances of data culture, it’s only natural they should experience a dip in confidence around how their own data cultures stack up.